 3 MTH151 Calculus I

-This course introduces students to the basic concepts of marketing strategy and mangement.
-Students develop and learn to apply the knowledge and analytical skills needed to make effective marketing decisions.
-Basic marketing concepts such as strategic segmentation, targeting, positioning, product design, pricing, promotions and distribution highlight the marketer's obligation to gain a deep understanding of unique customer groups to meet differentiated cutomer needs effectively, reliabley and profitably in a changing international marketplace.
+This course introduces students to the basic concepts of marketing strategy and management.
+Basic marketing concepts such as strategic segmentation, targeting, positioning, product design, pricing, promotions and distribution are covered.
 Environmental sustainability is analyzed from the consumer perspective.
-Prerequisite(s): BUS 105

 3 BUS337 Managing Nonprofit Organizations